Lewis Pipe & Tobacco • 825 Nicollet Mall Suite 165 • Minneapolis Mn 55402 • Tel 612.332.9129

 “We definitely know who the good people are,” says President John Tolle.
 “And Rich’s reputation is very, very high.
 He’s as good as you can get.”

-Downtowners know Lewis as the mutton-chopped proprietor of Lewis Pipe and Tobacco, a den of retro manliness located on the first floor of the Rand Tower, 527 Marquette Ave.
+Downtowners know Lewis as the mutton-chopped proprietor of Lewis Pipe and Tobacco, a den of retro manliness located on the first floor of the Medical Arts Building at 825 Nicollet Mall.
 That, or they might recognize him as the lead singer of the Rich Lewis Band, an acoustic R&B act that plays regularly around town.
 Either role places him high in the running as one of the coolest cats in the city.

 His shop is part smoking museum, part tobacco emporium, with displays of historic cigarette lighters and classic pipe design sharing prominence with an endless library of tobacco varieties.
 Just before the holidays, business is brisk.
 In a single hour, Lewis supplies a guy in a Fedora with a box of stick matches (no charge, of course), sells a well-heeled woman a pack of luxury Dunhills, and helps out a Christmas shopper on a wild goose hunt for something her father-in-law calls “Clint Eastwood cigars.”